StemTBioinf/RprogrammingII/index.md

     ## Zfp947   0.4716092  0.000000 0.000000
     ## Atad2    8.4770954  2.512690 1.835594

+***Exercise*** This is fine, but by calling `new` the user still has to remember that the data has to be of class `matrix`.
+Think of a function that could be written to make the life of a user easier.

 ***Exercise*** Write a function called `get.var.genes` that will take a `scell` S4 object and calculate the top N most variable genes (i.e we want a vector of gene names).
 The basis of the code is in the RI tutorial.

 Hint: the function that you create will need two input arguments.

 ``` r
 get.var.genes <- function(sco,nvar){